maxplanck-ie/cookiecutter-bioinformatics-project/README.md

 The directory structure of your new project looks like this:

 ```
+├── CITATION.cff       <- Contains metadata on how the project might eventually be published.
 ├── LICENSE
 ├── Makefile           <- Makefile with commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
-├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+├── config             <- Configuration options for the analysis.
-│   └── raw            <- The original, immutable data dump.
+|   ├── config.yaml    <- Snakemake config file.
+|   └── samples.tsv    <- A metadata table for all the samples run in the analysis.
 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── environment.yaml   <- The requirements file for reproducing the analysis environment, e.g.
+│                         generated with `conda env export > environment.yaml`
 │
+├── img                <- A place to store images associated with the project/pipeline, e.g. a
+│                         a figure of the pipeline DAG.
+│
-├── notebooks          <- Jupyter notebooks.
+├── notebooks          <- Jupyter or Rmd notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │